(1951 – )

 Vincenzo Pietropaolo Artwork

-Vincenzo Pietropaolo, Inner Courtyard with Spiral Staircase, Havana, 1999
+Vincenzo Pietropaolo, Man with bicycle and Spiral Staircase, Havana 1999

 Chromogenic print, 16 in x 20 in, Edition 1/15